 OVERVIEW: The Lincoln & Therese Filene Foundation was established by a well-known department store empire with deep roots in Boston and New England, and it provides grants in the Greater Boston region in various civic and cultural areas.

-FUNDING AREAS: Civic education, human development & self-sufficiency, music education & the performing arts, public education & broadcasting
+FUNDING AREAS: Civic education, human development and self-sufficiency, music education and the performing arts, public education and broadcasting

-IP TAKE: Community engagement is a big cause for this funder, so try to craft your proposal around promoting engaged and educated Boston citizens--regardless of which program area you apply to.
+IP TAKE: Community engagement is a big cause for this funder, so try to craft a proposal around promoting engaged and educated Boston citizens, regardless of which program area you apply to.

-General questions can be directed to the Boston office at 617-439-2498 or via email at email@example.com.
-Your best point of contact is Alane Wallis, who is a manager for charitable foundations at Nutter McClennen & Fish LLP in Boston.
+This foundation accepts unsolicited grant requests from nonprofits.
+The foundation’s board meets in May and November to review grant applications, which are to be submitted online by March 1 and September 1.
+Direct general questions to the Boston office at 617-439-2498 or via email at email@example.com.
+The best point of contact is Alane Wallis, who is a manager for charitable foundations at Nutter McClennen & Fish LLP in Boston.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).